Teach Abroad Timeline: Planning in the Age of CoronavirusBy Coleen Monroe

 July 2, 2020

-But international schools and language institutes are still hiring teachers, or will be soon, and there may be more flexibility than you think while we wait for international travel to be available once more.
+But international schools and language institutes are now hiring teachers, or will be soon, and there may be more flexibility than you think while we wait for international travel to be available once more.
 Here are some of the steps that you can take to prepare yourself to teach English abroad while we all wait for the world to open.

 Start with what may be the most important step: getting certified to teach English.
 A lot of people find themselves with extra time on their hands at the moment, and many are not venturing outside the home, in order to maintain social distance.
 Therefore, it can be the perfect time to focus your energy on completing a comprehensive TEFL/TESOL certification course.

-There are many e-learning courses that provide the TEFL/TESOL qualifications you need you to get hired as an English language teacher and to prepare yourself for the rigors of the classroom.
+There are many e-learning courses that provide the TEFL/TESOL qualifications you need to get hired as an English language teacher and to prepare yourself for the rigors of the classroom.
 Most online courses take 4-8 weeks to complete, but given how much time you may have while you stay safe at home, you might be able to complete one sooner.

 TEFL/TESOL certification never expires, so even if your teach-abroad timeline for coronavirus ends up being longer than you hope it is, you’ll be certified as soon as you pass the course.